Global Neuro Course— Neurotrauma and Neurocritical Care

 This session will allow attendees to perform endovascular catheter interventions on a simulator including the opportunity to deploy endovascular devices.

-Sharon We
+Sharon Webb

 13:15 - 16:15

-Door #2: Spine Fixation Techniques (90 Minutes, 27 Attendees)
+Door #3: Spine Fixation Techniques

 Workshop

-This session is designed to provide experience with various fixation techniques of the occiput to C2 and the subaxial cervical spine.
+This session is designed to provide experience with various fixation techniques of the occiput to C2 and the sub-axial cervical spine.
 Goals are to be facile with the instrumentation, understand landmarks and trajectories, and indications for techniques.

 Other Faculty: Cervical Spine: Hawryluk, Ngwenya, Pease, and Thoracolumbar Spine: Kurpad, Vedantam